-RMS has been investigating a bypass of Coffs Harbour since 2001 and has identified a preferred route which will provide a 14-kilometre bypass of the Coffs Harbour urban area, from Englands Road in the south to Sapphire in the north.
+The Roads and Maritime Services (RMS) have been investigating a bypass of Coffs Harbour since 2001 and has identified a preferred route which will provide a 14-kilometre bypass of the Coffs Harbour urban area, from Englands Road in the south to Sapphire in the north.

-The Bypass is identified as State Significant Infrastructure (SSI) under the Environmental Planning and Assessment Act 1979.
+The Bypass is identified as critical State Significant Infrastructure (SSI) under the Environmental Planning and Assessment Act 1979.

 The scoping report, SEARs and other project documents received by the Department to date are available on our Major Projects website.

 A Community Consultative Committee (CCC) has been established by RMS for the Coffs Harbour Bypass.
 The purpose of the CCC is to provide a forum for discussion between RMS (as the proponent of the Coffs Harbour Bypass project) and representatives of the Coffs Harbour community, stakeholder groups and the local council on issues directly relating to the project.